bblfish/SolidCtrlApp/wallet/shared/src/main/scala/net/bblfish/web/README.md

 ## The Cache

-We need a cache for web resources that can be used by the Wallet
+We need a cache for web resources that can be used by the Wallet.
+Ideally it would also be a good tool for implementing [RFC 911: HTTP Caching](https://httpwg.org/specs/rfc9111.html#caching.negotiated.responses).

 ## Use Cases